aramis-lab/clinica/docs/Pipelines/DeepLearning_PrepareData.md

     The chosen mask will correspond to the mask with the shortest name following the wanted pattern.

-Example of file system needed:
+Example of a valid CAPS hierarchy:

 ```Text
 caps